 The Jumping Frenchman of Maine Disorder was first described by G. M. Beard in 1878 after observing the effect in French-Canadian lumberjacks in the Moosehead Lake area of Maine:

 This highly unusual disorder has also been observed in a few other parts of the world, including Siberia and Malaysia.
 Jumping Frenchman is a form of Hyperexplexia, a more generic term descriptive of any exaggerated startle response.
 Jumping Frenchman bears similarities to Stiff Baby Syndrome, a condition where a person has an exaggerated startle response from the time they are born, and a tendency as a young child to occasionally stiffen their whole body in response to surprise stimuli.
-This causes the child to fall to the floor like a log when surprised, not unlike fainting goats.
+This causes the child to fall to the floor like a log when surprised, not unlike the genetic oddity of “fainting goats” that involuntarily stiffen their whole bodies when startled.
 Jumping Frenchman and Stiff Baby are so similar that they are thought by many to be the same disorder.
 When Beard first described Jumping Frenchman in 1878, Dr. Gilles de la Tourette attempted to have it classified as part of the syndrome which bore his name, but this notion was rejected due to the distinct differences between Tourette Syndrome and Jumping Frenchman.

 Most evidence seems to indicate that hyperexplexia is caused by a genetic mutation which prevents neurons from receiving the amino acid glycine.
 Glycine in an inhibitory neurotransmitter common in the spinal cord, and it prevents the central nervous system from overreacting to stimuli.
 The poison strychnine also inhibits glycine reception, and the symptoms it causes are very similar to hyperexplexia.